ichiLamuchy/MITx-6.00.1/README.md

 # MITx-6.00.1
+Introduction to Computer Science and Programming Using Python from www.edx.org
+\
-Introduction to Computer Science and Programming Using Python from www.edx.org I cannot take final exam as I will ne on holidat :)
+I cannot take the final exam as I will be on holiday on the days of exam. :)

 \
 \